The various UOW environment policies, procedures, plans and reports are provided below.

 This manual provides the outline and structure of the Environmental Management System (EMS) for the University of Wollongong (UOW).
 The manual defines the roles and responsibilities of implementing the EMS and by doing so, minimises UOW’s potential impacts on the physical environment

-A five year Energy Savings Action Plan has been developed to ensure the efficient operation of buildings across the Wollongong Campus.
+A five year Energy and Carbon Management Action Plan has been developed to support the achievement of the energy and carbon management targets outlined in the UOW Environmental Management Plan.

 National Greenhouse and Energy Reporting (NGER) Act, 2007 requires organisations to report energy consumption and greenhouse gas emissions if they exceed certain thresholds.